A taster for what Brittany has to offer for a hotel-based cycling holiday

 Continue into LOQUIREC and you fork left signposted PLESTIN-LES-GREVES.
 Continue to wind through the village following signs for PLESTIN-LES-GREVES and this will take you out of the village after 1 km.

 After 2 kms you cross a bridge over the estuary, and then follow tight to the coast, and then climbing up onto the cliffs once again.
 After 2 kms you reach a busy main road where you turn left signposted ST EFFLAM, which you'll go through after 2 kms.
-Continue on the main road along the coast for another 4 kms and you'll enter St Michel-en-Greve and your hotel 'De la Plage'.
-If you have a spare day there's some wonderful walking to be had to the east of the hotel along the coast.
+Continue on the main road along the coast for another 1 kms and you'll see on your right set back from the road the Hotel de La Plage - small, simple, cheap and cycle friendly;-)

 This a short day but the reason is that it's hilly, but the restaurant at tonight's hotel, in my opinion, one of the very best in Brittany (though of course I've not been able to try them all...).

-Turn right from the hotel along the coast and after two kms then turn left on the D22 signposted TREDUDER and LANVELLEC
+Turn right from the hotel along the coast and after 1 kms then turn right on the D22 signposted TREDUDER and LANVELLEC

 Now comes the long climb up from the coast.
 It's a steady haul, try to find the best gear and just plod up, it's easy to overdo it at the bottom and be worn out too soon...